- On Sale?

 The wider bars help in giving you more control over the bike when it is sliding around in the winter conditions.

 The single ring set up has developed with larger ratio cassette over the years which have enable this set up to be possible.
-It helps simplify the gear changes, eliminates front mech failures during racing in muddy conditions and is slightly lighter too.
+It helps simply the gear changes, eliminates front mech failures during racing in muddy conditions and is slightly lighter too.

 The geometry on a cyclocross bike is much more relaxed and offers a more mtb upright position to help with the handling and harsh vibrations off road.